toitware/ota-linux/README.md

-# Toit OTA updates for Linux devices
+# Toit OTA updates for ARM-based Linux devices

 The latest Toit firmware (only available on the alpha channel) published through [toit.io](https://toit.io/) can run on Linux and devices can be updated through [console.toit.io](https://console.toit.io/).